Tower Gaps in Multicolour Ramsey Numbers: Introduction

 \end{lemma}

-Using this result along with Theorem \ref{thm:2r_step_up} yields the lower bound in Theorem \ref{lem:hedgehogs_upper}, \ref{itm:hedgehog_lower}.
-It is natural to ask whether one can combine the growth rate in $k$ given by Theorem \ref{thm:r+1_step_up} with the ability to impose as many colours as in Theorem \ref{thm:2r_step_up}.
-Unfortunately, the condition $p \leq C_k$ prevents us from using Theorem \ref{thm:r+1_step_up} as the right-hand side because $C_k = \frac{1}{k+1}{2k\choose k} < {2k+1 \choose k+1}$.
+Using this result along with Part~\ref{thm:step-up3} of Theorem~\ref{thm:step-up} yields the lower bound in Theorem \ref{thm:hedgehogs_upper}\ref{itm:hedgehog_lower}.
+It is natural to ask whether one can combine the growth rate in $k$ given by Part~\ref{thm:step-up1} of Theorem~\ref{thm:step-up} with the ability to impose as many colours as in Part~\ref{thm:step-up3}.
+Unfortunately, the condition $p \leq C_k$ prevents us from using Part~\ref{thm:step-up1} as the right-hand side because $C_k = \frac{1}{k+1}{2k\choose k} < {2k+1 \choose k+1}$.
 This is tantalisingly close, if not a little curious, as the dependence on $C_k$ comes from our exact solution to a subsequence avoidance problem (Corollary~\ref{cat}).
 We show that $C_k$ presents a natural barrier in this endeavour.
 This barrier is made concrete by some new and tight results on the Ramsey theory of sequences, including an Erd\H{o}s-Hajnal-type result in Section~\ref{sec:indEHfam}.